NVIDIA-Merlin/Transformers4Rec/docs/source/model_definition.md

 During inference, all past items are visible for the Transformer layer as it tries to predict the next item.

 - **Permutation Language Modeling (`masking="plm"`)**: Uses a permutation factorization at the level of the self-attention layer to define the accessible bi-directional context.

-- **Replacement Token Detection (`masking="rtd"`)**: Uses MLM to randomly select some items, but replaces them by random tokens.
-A discriminator model, which can share the weights with the generator, is then requested to identify whether the item at each position belongs to the original sequence.
-The generator-discriminator architecture is jointly trained using MLM and RTD tasks.

 **NOTE**: Not all transformer architectures support all of these training approaches.
 Transformers4Rec raises an exception if you attempt to use an invalid combination and provides suggestions for using the appropriate masking techniques for that architecture.